Unlocked

 The Internet In 2000: AOL was the internet (You’ve Got Mail, anyone?) and was once valued at approximately $200 billion.

-The Internet In 2010: Google is now the internet with a valuation of $199 billion as of January 4, 2010.
-AOL was spun off from parent company Time Warner in late 2009 and is currently worth about $2.5 billion.
+The Internet In 2013: Google is now the internet with a valuation of $269 billion as of March, 2013.
+AOL was spun off from parent company Time Warner and is currently worth about $2.5 billion.

 The Internet In 2000: We made it through Y2K, and the world didn’t end.